Toggle: English / Spanish

-Low impact exercises such as swimming keep muscles strong and help maintain strong bones.
+Low impact exercises, such as swimming, keep muscles strong and help maintain strong bones.
 Such exercise can be very beneficial for persons with OI and should be encouraged.

-In more severe cases, surgery to place metal rods into the long bones of the legs may be considered to strength the bone and reduce the risk of fracture.
+In more severe cases, surgery to place metal rods into the long bones of the legs may be considered to strengthen the bone and reduce the risk of fracture.
 Bracing can also be helpful for some people.